 You may be familiar with various assumptions that are out there in the world about Instagram algorithms and how you can dance with it to go viral.
 Remember, the problem with assumptions is that they are just assumptions.
 Nothing more.

 At Wolf Global – we too tell people that doing this and that may help you get a bit better result, but that doesn’t make you go famous.
-Yes, using our Instagram auto likes help your profile look credible and can help reach top post section for your hashtags.
+Yes, using our Instagram auto likes help your profile look credible and can help reach the top post section for your hashtags.
 You can even use our pods to make your posts have that buzz that makes it appealing.
 All that is well and good and has its place.

 With all that said, I cannot give you half-hearted assumptions and make you believe that you will get famous.
 No. You will not.
 All that has its place.
 And while doing all that is imperative, but remember, it’s only the tip of the iceberg.
-There are much more things that you’d need to do simultaneously to go big on Instagram.
-Remember, this article is to get in the mind set of famous people, to be like them and think like them.
-Its not about at what time to post and what bot to use – those questions are asked by people who just want a short term gain and a bump in their engagement.
+There are many more things that you’d need to do simultaneously to go big on Instagram.
+Remember, this article is to get in the mindset of famous people, to be like them and think like them.
+It’s not about at what time to post and what bot to use – those questions are asked by people who just want a short term gain and a bump in their engagement.
 You are here because you want to become someone – you want to be famous.
 And it is for that reason our strategy is going to be a bit different.